-This loan has a positive effect on the Baltic Sea environment: 50%
+This loan has a positive effect on maritime environments: 50%

 The EUR 7 million loan totalling has been provided for the rehabilitation and improvements of facilities for water supply and wastewater treatment in the city of Petrozavodsk, northwest Russia.
 The existing wastewater treatment facility will be expanded by a sludge recycling/dewatering plant and a chemical precipitation unit to remove phosphorus from the city’s wastewater.

 The investment programme is being carried out by Petrozavodsk Communal Utilities Systems (PKS).
 In financing the programme, NIB joins a group of international financial institutions led by the Nordic Environmental Finance Corporation NEFCO.

 PKS is a full subsidiary of the privately owned Russian Communal Utilities Systems.
 The company has operated the water and wastewater systems of Petrozavodsk since 2006, when the municipality decided to outsource its water utility services.

 The city of Petrozavodsk has long suffered from a deficient treatment of its sewage, and several attempts have been made in the past to implement investments in this sector in Petrozavodsk.
 The proposed investments will facilitate the reduction of the emissions phosphorus and nitrogen, which would enable the plant to meet the requirements, set by the Baltic Marine Environmental Protection Commission HELCOM.